MicrosoftDocs/windows-itpro-docs/windows/configuration/use-json-customize-start-menu-windows.md

 - Windows 11

-> **Looking for consumer information?** [See what's on the Start menu](https://support.microsoft.com/help/17195/windows-10-see-whats-on-the-menu)
->
 > **Looking for OEM information?** See [Customize the Taskbar](/windows-hardware/customize/desktop/customize-the-windows-11-taskbar) and [Customize the Start layout](/windows-hardware/customize/desktop/customize-the-windows-11-start-menu).

 Your organization can deploy a customized Start layout to your Windows 11 devices.
-Customizing the Start layout is common when you have similar devices used by many users, and on devices that are locked down.
+Customizing the Start layout is common when you have similar devices used by many users.

-For example, you can create a pinned list that includes a common set of apps.
-As an administrator, you can use this feature to pin Win32 apps, remove default pinned apps, order the app list, and more.
+For example, you can override the default set of apps with your own a set of pinned apps, and in the order you choose.
+As an administrator, use this feature to pin Win32 apps, remove default pinned apps, order the apps, and more.

 This article shows you how to export an existing Start menu layout, and use the syntax in a Microsoft Intune MDM policy.